georgeerol/DeepLearningDroneSimulator/README.md

 target class such as road, car, pedestrian, sign, or any number of other classes.
 Semantic segmentation helps us derive valuable information about every pixel in the image rather than just slicing sections into bounding boxes.
-This is a filed known as scene understanding, and it's mainly relevant to autonomous vehicle.
+This is a field known as scene understanding, and it's mainly relevant to autonomous vehicle.
 Full scene understanding help with perception, which enables vehicles to make decisions.

  ![Semantic Segmentation](./misc/SemanticSegmentation.png)